adessoCucumber/Cucumber/README.md

 ### Additional Features we have in mind for further stages:
 - Test Reporting
-- Templates Feature
+- Feature Templates
 - E2E Test execution (e.g. selenium)
 - Additional integration of other project management and issue tracking tool (Jira, Redmine etc.)
-- Integration in project mangement and issue tracking tools as a plugin
+- Integration in project management and issue tracking tools as a plugin
 - Extend the scope to native applications (Java, C# etc.)
 - Include additional steps
 - Steps editor